 While economic profit is an excellent way to measure a company’s success, it is not an accurate and complete measure of a company’s profitability.
-It is because it does not account for several important financial aspects and transactions carried out over the year, which are essential in assessing the company’s performance.
+It does not include all important financial aspects and transactions that may occur during a given time frame.

 2. Difficult to estimate

-The opportunity cost of any business activity is difficult to estimate accurately.
+The opportunity cost of a business activity not pursued is difficult to estimate accurately.
 Therefore, it is difficult to accurately estimate economic profit.